sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 # Summary
 Model-View-Intent is a very clean way how to deal with states and UI changes in your application.
 Having a unidirectional data flow (cycle) with immutability is awesome.
 Composing functions leads to clean and reusable code.

+The source code for the sample shown in this blog post can be found on [Github](https://github.com/sockeqwe/Model-View-Intent-Android)